Should We Be Talking About Parsnips In The EFL Classroom?

 • Be prepared to move on from the topic if it’s not working.
 Maybe your students get too excited about the topic or someone makes an insensitive comment.
 Be aware of the possibilities and make provisions for alternative activities should your activity flop.

-• Don’t talk about them every day.
+• Don’t talk about PARSNIPS every day.
+Your classroom is not a current affairs TV show.
 These are heavy issues to discuss and we cannot expect our students to be able to engage in such serious topics all the time.

 • Maintain a sense of humour.
 Don’t let any discussion get too serious.
 This is to avoid any inflammatory situations.
 If you notice the learners are getting a little hot under the collar or if the conversation is heading in a dangerous direction, either stop the activity or steer it back to more neutral territory.